chaseofthejungle/java-simple-banking-app/README.md

 TODO #1: Implement a more robust definition and explanation for 'Account Type'.
 TODO #2: Implement GUI banking system.
+TODO #3: Receipt System (in-console and GUI).
-TODO #3: Integrate MySQL Database for data persistence.
+TODO #4: Integrate MySQL Database for data persistence.